Marina resorts pair wet-slip dockage with a full hotel or resort property — pool access, dining, spa, and on-property activities right off your slip.

 Pros

-- • Easier to compare against similar marinas
+- • Easier to compare apples-to-apples against similar marinas nearby

 Cons

-- • Popular slips may require deposits or waitlists
+- • The best slips often require deposits or sitting on a waitlist

 Best for